-Serving Disadvantaged Students
+Serving Students With Fewer Opportunities

 Over the summer, students can experience a substantial, cumulative erosion of reading and math skills that can leave them years behind their peers.
 Horizons is a national program proven to overcome summer learning loss, and Trinity is the first and only Horizons chapter in Texas.